Travel Trailer Fridges

 Most fridges control temperature by cycling on and off.
 Energy draw relates to the ratio of on times to off times.
 A fridge that draws more energy but is on less often, or for shorter times, may use less energy per day.
 Many makers now produce fridges that run constantly: they vary the speed to maintain temperature.
 For any type of fridge only daily energy draw has any meaning.

-It is totally feasible to make electrical caravan fridges work as claimed primarily from solar.
+It is totally feasible to make electrical travel trailer fridges work as claimed primarily from solar.
 A typical 40-110 litre chest and door opening electric fridge draws 0.7-1.0 amp-hours/day per litre of its volume.
 Larger ones draw slightly less per litre.
 This requires 150 to 200 watts of solar, and 100 to 150 amp hours battery capacity per 100 litres of fridge volume in temperate areas (up to 30º C).
 Above 30º C, solar capacity needs increasing by 5% for each 1º C. Alternator charging assists if driving a few hours each day.
 See dc-dc-charging/

 Three-way fridges work well on gas, from the alternator whilst driving and 110/230 volts when available but their energy draw (12-30 amps at 12 volts) is far too high for solar.
 See below re ‘Climate Class’.